AliOKeeffe/word-Py/README.md

 This modular approach to class and object definition meant that all of the logic was self contained, which made it easier to develop and also much easier to troubleshoot when things didn't work as initially expected.

+## Testing

+### PEP8 Testing
+The python files have all been passed through [PEP8 Online](http://pep8online.com/).
+All python files were checked with no errors reported.
+See screen show below:

+INSERT SCREENSHOT OF PEP8

+### Input Testing
+All user inputs were tested throroughly to ensure all input data is handled correctly and appropriate feedback is given to the user as follows:

+- Username input: the username input was tested to ensure that the user cannot just input an empty space.
+The name input must consists of numbers or letters.
+The strip() method is also used to remove any extra whitespace after the user input.
+If the the user does not enter valid data, an error message will appear saying that the name is not valid and they will be asked to input their name again.
+- Menu options selection: - These were tested to ensure that both upper and lower case letter inputs were accepted.
+Also tested to ensure that inputting a letter that does not match any of the menu options is not accepted and returns an appropriate error message.
+- Guess Input: The following testing was completed on the user guess input:
+  - Checked that only guesses which are five characters long are accepted.
+  - Checked that the guess cannot contain numbers.
+  - Checked that the game wouldn't accepted guesses that weren't actual words.
+The guess must be an actual word in the Oxford English Dictionary.
+This validation is done using the Oxford dictionary API.
+ - Feedback messages received when testing all of the above were checked to ensure appropriate information was relayed to the user.

+### Other Game Testing
+The game was tested throroughly to ensure the following features worked as intended:
+- A random word is selected each time a new game begins.
+- The number of chances left reduces by one after each valid guess.
+- The correct background colours are applied to the user guess as per the game instructions.
+- The game ends if the user has no turns left.
+- The game ends if the user guesses correctly.
+- The leaderboard is updated if the user guesses the right word and the information stored in the leaderboard is correct.
+- The leaderboard displays the correct information which is sorted accurately.
+- The terminal clears if the user chooses to play again.

+The README.md was passed through Grammarly and all links were checked before final submission.

 ## Bugs
 API keys for oxford dictionary